sammck-go/pidfile/README.md

 func WithRetryInterval(retryInterval time.Duration) ConfigOption
 ```
 WithRetryInterval sets the time between retries to gain exclusive control of the
 pidfile.
-By default, 500ms is used
+By default, 500ms is used.

 #### func  WithoutCreateDir